-10.18.1 Competitor's Licences
+10.17.1 International Competitor's Licences

-- a) riders competing abroad must hold a current Competitor's Licence - b) application for a Competitor's Licence must be made by the rider direct to the EA National Office, accompanied by the relevant fee - c) a Competitor's Licence is only issued for one year at a time
+- a) riders competing abroad must hold a current International Competitor's Licence - application for an International Competitor's Licence must be made by the rider direct to the EA National Office, accompanied by the relevant fee - c) a Competitor's Licence is only issued for one year at a time

-10.18.2 Qualification for CDIs Overseas
+10.17.2 Qualification for CDIs Overseas

-- a) to gain support from EA in requesting entries for competitions at CDIs overseas, combinations are required to produce proof of gaining a minimum of 6364% in at least two-one competitions (at the level you wish to enter) in national Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries - b) the German Short Grand Prix Test (S10) is acceptable as a qualification for the above process. - c) to gain endorsement for CDI5 events, combinations are required to produce proof of gaining at least 66% (in the Grand Prix) at two CDI competitions - d) for U25, Young Riders, Juniors or Ponies to gain support from EA to compete at CDIs overseas combinations are required to produce proof of recently gaining at least 60% or better in two national competitions (in Australia or overseas) at the level they wish to compete in at the CDI - e) In exceptional circumstances where a combination is required to compete at a CDI in order to obtain an MER for WEG or Olympic Games, the EADC, in consultation with the Selectors, has the Selectors have the discretion to waive the above.
-Any such decisions being considered are to be discussed with the Chair of the EADC - f) CDIO team standards: - EADC encourages participation in Nations Cup events at CDIOs.
+- a) to gain support from EA in requesting entries for competitions at CDIs/CDIW (Small Tour to Grand Prix Level) overseas, combinations are required to produce proof of gaining a minimum of 64% in at least one competition (at the level you wish to enter) in national Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries - b) the FEI Short Grand Prix and the German Short Grand Prix Test (S10) are acceptable as a qualification for the above process. - c) to gain endorsement for CDI5 events, combinations are required to produce proof of gaining at least 66% (in the Grand Prix) at two CDI competitions - d) to gain support from EA in requesting entries for CDI U25 Grand Prix Level, combinations are required to produce proof of gaining 63% or better in two national competitions (in Australia or overseas) in Intermediate A or B, Intermediate II, U25 Grand Prix or Grand Prix within the 12 months prior to the closing date of entries. - e) to gain support from EA in requesting entries for competitions at CDI Pony, CDI Children's, CDI Junior and CDI Young Rider competitions overseas, combinations are required to produce proof of gaining a minimum of 63% or higher in at least one competition at the level, or the equivalent, in national Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries. - f) In exceptional circumstances where a combination is required by selectors to compete at a CDI in order to obtain an MER, the EADC, in consultation with the Selectors, has the discretion to waive the above. - g) CDIO team standards: - EADC encourages participation in Nations Cup events at CDIOs.
 However, the performances need to be of an acceptable standard as follows: - > GP: 66% at a CDI in previous 12 months - > Small Tour: 65% in a CDI in previous 12 months (applies to Wellington Florida CDIO)

-10.18.3 Qualification for CDIs in Australia
+10.17.3 Qualification for CDIs in Australia